RomanPlaud/Kaggle-Graph-Classification/README.md

-# Kernel-Methods---Graph-Classification
+# Protein Graph Classification
-Kaggle Challenge for the Kernel Methods course of MVA, ENS Paris-Saclay 2022-2023
+Report and experiments done for the [Data Challenge - Kernel methods](https://www.kaggle.com/competitions/data-challenge-kernel-methods-2022-2023/overview) for the course of Kernel Methods, Master MVA at ENS Paris-Saclay 2022-2023.